 - During a drought, the crop will be very poor and this makes the demand higher and the price higher.

 - Manufacturers will make people want something by advertising it everywhere and this encourages people to buy.
-They are willing to pay more for the product because it is new on the market.
+They are willing to pay more for the product or service because it is new on the market.

 - A fad spreads so that many people in one area all want the same thing, and this increases demand and increases the price of the thing everyone wants.

-- More people take trips and vacations in the summer and this increases the demand for gasoline and then the price of gasoline goes up.
+- More people take trips and vacations in the summer and this increases demand for gasoline and then the price of gasoline goes up.